What programs does Ranken offer?

 What’s the difference between full-time day school, evening school and continuing education?

 Day school students generally have classes Monday-Friday, six hours per day.
 A typical day includes two hours of general education courses and four hours of hands-on technical work.
-ACT/SAT scores or a Ranken-administered placement test is required in order to be admitted.
 Two-year and four-year programs are available for students to earn an associate or bachelor’s degree.

 Evening school students attend part time, two nights per week.
 Some programs require a math test for admission.
 Most majors are two-year commitments, resulting in a certificate of completion.